OSM - OpenStreetMap XML and PBF

 Open options

-USE_CUSTOM_INDEXING=YES/NO: Whether to enable custom indexing.
-Defaults to YES.
+• USE_CUSTOM_INDEXING=[YES/NO]: Defaults to YES.
+Whether to enable custom indexing.

-COMPRESS_NODES=YES/NO: Whether to compress nodes in temporary DB.
-Defaults to NO.
+• COMPRESS_NODES=[YES/NO]: Defaults to NO. Whether to compress nodes in temporary DB.

-MAX_TMPFILE_SIZE=int_val: Maximum size in MB of in-memory temporary file.
+• MAX_TMPFILE_SIZE=<MBytes>: Defaults to 100.
+Maximum size in MB of in-memory temporary file.
 If it exceeds that value, it will go to disk.
-Defaults to 100.

-INTERLEAVED_READING=YES/NO: Whether to enable interleaved reading.
-Defaults to NO.
+• INTERLEAVED_READING=[YES/NO]: Defaults to NO. Whether to enable interleaved reading.